Readers submit Thanksgiving side dish favorites

 For the cauliflower: Fill a large pan with salted water, bring to a boil and drop in cauliflower.
 Blanch 3 minutes.
 Drain, rinse and dry.

 Toss blanched cauliflower with sesame oil, salt and pepper and spread on a baking sheet.
-Bake at 400 degrees until edges of cauliflower begin to brown.
+Bake at 400 degrees until edges of cauliflower brown.

 For the sauce: Whisk together all sauce ingredients.